Become a Member

 "Search and rescue is a rather large commitment in your time and money.
 In the first year, much of your time and effort will go into your training."

 Dear prospective Yolo County Search and Rescue team member,

-- How can I join?
-There is a lengthy application, prerequisite on-line training, background check, Live-Scan, and interview panel.
+How can I join?
+There is a lengthy application, prerequisite on-line training, criminal background check, and interview panel.
 This process could take up to 6 months.

 As you can see, search and rescue is a rather large commitment in your time and money.
 In the first year, much of your time and effort will go into your training .
 Please be certain that this is a commitment that you can keep before going through the vetting process.
 It’s our hope you’ll decide that search and rescue is an endeavor you will pursue with personal commitment.
 Once you are mission ready, you can take great pride in knowing that you are very well-trained and a huge asset to your community.